 Tuscania The hilltop town of Tuscania on the border between the Tuscany and Lazio regions of central Italy, lies south of Florence and not far from Rome.
 The breathtaking countryside forms part of a nationally protected nature reserve, and has one of the richest collections of archaeological remains in the world.
 Such filmmakers as Pier Paolo Pasolini, Orson Welles and Franco Zeffirelli have set films in this town, which has inspired numerous artists, painters, photographers and writers.
 LdM Tuscania allows for easy access for day trips to the beach, to volcanic lakes and hot springs, and to cities including Viterbo and Tarquinia, Rome, Florence, Siena, Pisa and Assisi.

-Rome Rome Spending any amount of time in Rome - the Eternal City - is an experience that has kept visitors and pilgrims captivated for centuries.
+Rome Spending any amount of time in Rome - the Eternal City - is an experience that has kept visitors and pilgrims captivated for centuries.
 Whether the inspiration comes from a quiet spot in Rome’s parks, powerfully evocative ruins, Renaissance or Baroque palaces, or the awe-inspiring art of Vatican City, Rome continues to stimulate the senses.
-At LdM Rome students enjoy a welcoming atmosphere as well as facilities located in the heart of the city center.
+At LdM Rome, students enjoy a welcoming atmosphere as well as facilities located in the heart of the city center.

-Venice (Spring) Venice LdM Venice, in affiliation with Istituto Venezia, offers students an opportunity to study in an historic setting in central Campo Santa Margherita.
+Venice (Spring) Venice LdM Venice, in affiliation with Istituto Venezia, offers students an opportunity to study in a historic setting in central Campo Santa Margherita.
 A bridge between Europe and Asia, between the Middle Ages and the modern world, cosmopolitan yet neighborly, Venice is also the setting for major film and art prizes.
 Whether you traverse the narrow streets on foot or the canals by vaporetto, you’re certain to find yourself astonished by the unique setting.

 Florence (Fall) As the birthplace of modern humanism, naturalistic arts and scientific inquiry, Florence was the cradle of Renaissance civilization, the place where Dante, Brunelleschi, Botticelli, Leonardo da Vinci, Machiavelli and Galileo changed forever the way we see the world.
 As a thriving economic center with particular strengths in the fashion, luxury goods and tourist sectors, the city of Florence also offers its inhabitants the chance to investigate numerous aspects of the contemporary Italian world.

 Students on the Three Cities program follow a structured and integrated program of five 3-credit courses: two courses at the first two sites and one at the last site.
 Classes meet every day Monday through Thursday for a total of 45 contact hours per course.
 In the first center, Tuscania, students take an Italian language course (all levels available), and Food of Italy, a course with hands-on learning that situates Italian cuisine in its geographical and social contexts.
 In the second center, Rome, students take a course on Intercultural Communication, and a course about Ancient Rome and its imprint on this city and on the nation of Italy.
 The Three Cities experience culminates in the third center, Venice in the spring and Florence in the fall.
-Student life and learning at each of the three locations is closely supported by LdM’s expert and experienced team of advisors, support staff and faculty.
+Student life and learning at each of the three locations is closely supported by LdM’s expert and experienced team of advisors, support staff, and faculty.

 First Month: TUSCANIA 3-Hour Italian Language Dept. of Italian Language; 3 Credits